-Each of the following cost elements must be identified for each reimbursable activity identified in Section IV, Reimbursable Activities, of this document.
+Each of the following cost elements must be identified for the reimbursable activity identified in Section IV.A.1. of this document.
 Each claimed reimbursable cost must be supported by source documentation as described in Section IV.
 Additionally, each reimbursement claim must be filed in a timely manner.